The NOISE Analysis

 1. Before the meeting, decide on a goal.

-In order to do this, you may need to send pre-work to the participants.
+To do this, you may need to send pre-work to the participants.
 Here are some examples of pre-work:

 - Share these eight planning questions and ask them to come prepared to share responses.